After the Event

 - Adjust the depth gauge setting every time you sharpen the chain.

-- Maintain proper chain saw tension.
+- Operate, adjust and maintain the saw according to manufacturer's instructions provided in the manual.
+Maintain proper chain saw tension.
 A loose chain can come off the guide bar and strike you.

 - Shut off or engage the chain brake whenever the saw is carried more than 50 feet, or across hazardous terrain.